Boeing 737 MAX: 737 MAX 7

-Production on the first 65 ft wing spar for the 737-7 began in October 2017.
-Assembly of the first flight-test aircraft began on November 22, 2017 and was rolled out of the factory on February 5, 2018.
+Production on the first 65 ft wing spar for the 737 MAX 7 began in October 2017.
+Assembly of the first flight-test aircraft began on November 22, 2017, and was rolled out of the factory on February 5, 2018.
 The MAX 7 took off for its first flight on March 16, 2018, from the factory in Renton, Washington, and flew for three hours over Washington state.
 It reached 250 kn and 25,000 ft, performed a low approach, systems checks and an inflight engine restart, and landed at Boeing's flight test center in Moses Lake, Washington.

-Entry into service with launch operator Southwest Airlines was originally expected in January 2019.
-WestJet also converted its order for MAX 7s, originally due for delivery in 2019, into MAX 8s, not expecting to take any MAX 7s until at least 2021.
-In March 2021 Southwest placed an order for 100 MAX 7s, and exercised options for another 34 in 2021, bringing their total orders to 234; WestJet had 22. in July 2022, Southwest announced that it did not expect to receive any MAX 7 aircraft until 2023 due to the ongoing certification delays and that it would instead take delivery of MAX 8 aircraft in the interim.
-That same November, Boeing announced that it expects MAX 7 certification in early 2023.
+Entry into service with launch operator Southwest Airlines was originally expected in January 2019; however, it has been repeatedly delayed.
+Southwest had ordered a total of 234 MAX 7s.
+WestJet also ordered 22 MAX 7s, but later converted those into MAX 8s amid the delays.
+In 2022, Southwest announced that it would take early delivery of its MAX 8 orders to make up for the delay of the MAX 7.
+In January 2024, Southwest removed the MAX 7 from future fleet planning, but the company said that it remained committed to the type and was willing to wait until 2026 or 2027 for first delivery.

+As of July 2025, the certification of the type has been pushed into 2026, as Boeing had not yet to finalized a design to address a safety issue with the jet's engine anti-ice system.
+The aircraft's first delivery is expected to be to a Boeing Business Jet customer.

 737 MAX 8

-The first variant developed in the 737 MAX series, the MAX 8 replaces the 737-800 with a longer fuselage than the MAX 7.
+The first variant developed in the 737 MAX series; the MAX 8 replaces the 737-800 with a longer fuselage than the MAX 7.
 In 2016, Boeing planned to improve its range from 3515 nmi to 3610 nmi after 2021.
 On July 23, 2013, Boeing completed the firm configuration for the 737 MAX 8.
 The MAX 8 has a lower empty weight and higher maximum takeoff weight than the A320neo.
 During a test flight conducted for Aviation Week, while cruising at a true airspeed of 449 knots and a weight of 140,500 lb, at a lower than optimal altitude (FL350 vs. the preferred FL390) and with an "unusually far forward" center of gravity, the test aircraft consumed 4,460 lb of fuel per hour.

 The Boeing 737 MAX 8 completed its first flight test in La Paz, Bolivia.
 The 13,300 ft altitude at El Alto International Airport tested the MAX's capability to take off and land at high altitudes.
 Its first commercial flight was operated by Malindo Air on May 22, 2017, between Kuala Lumpur and Singapore as Flight OD803.
-In early 2017, a new -8 was valued at $52.85 million, rising to below $54.5 million by mid 2018.
+In early 2017, a new MAX 8 was valued at $52.85 million, rising to below $54.5 million by mid 2018.